 Blood – a simple blood draw can give a great deal of information about thyroid hormones, insulin and blood sugar levels, vitamin D, prolactin, FSH and LH.
 It’s a quick process with well established reference ranges.
 However, it’s not considered the best test for steroid hormones like estrogen and progesterone, as levels in the blood stream do not accurately reflect free hormone levels available for action in the body.

-Saliva – a home saliva test kit will provide excellent information about the free hormone levels of many steroid hormones: cortisol, estrogen, progesterone, DHEAS and testosterone.
-This test is often considered the most accurate reflection of hormone balance in the body.
+Saliva – a home saliva test kit will provide good information about the free hormone levels of many steroid hormones: cortisol, estrogen, progesterone, DHEAS and testosterone.
+This test is considered a good reflection of hormone balance in the body.
 The drawbacks to salivary testing are the less well established reference ranges and the lack of testing for hormone detoxification pathways.

 The last important consideration for hormone testing is that the results of your hormone test should be interpreted by a practitioner with a great deal of expertise in hormone testing and hormone balancing.
 When looking at a hormone test the most important information is the balance between the different hormones, rather than the absolute values of each individual hormone.
 A low normal progesterone with a high normal estrogen results in the same symptoms as a normal estrogen and a very low (or abnormal) progesterone.